 As part of our belief in preserving the local environment, the Main Entrance was designed to enhance Stanley Park's forest and ecology.
 The curvilinear wall shape, for example, fits into the Park's organic environment and topography.

 Conserving freshwater was important in our new buildings, and so we integrated rainwater harvesting systems so that we could use rainwater to flush our toilets rather than valuable freshwater.

 During building, a District Energy System loop was installed.
 The energy-efficient heat exchange loop redistributes energy in our facility allowing us to recover heat generated in our Cafe to warm warmer exhibits like the Amazon Gallery.

 In our Environmental Policy, we make a commitment to identify waste streams and work to eliminate them.
-We fulfill this commitment by conducting annual waste audits to help us better understand our waste and then to implement new waste-reduction and recycling programs.
 In our offices, we compost food waste and recycle everything from standard paper, cardboard, and containers to less standard items like nitrile gloves, ceramics, writing instruments, and electronics.

 All Aquarium Café disposable dishware and utensils, as well as food waste is composted and turned into Class A compost that is used to grow certified organic alfalfa and hops in the British Columbia’s Lower Mainland.

 We are committed to reducing our impact on the environment.
 Our commitments extend to energy conservation, chemical management, water conservation, and green transportation.

 We monitor our use, set annual objectives, and actively work to reduce our freshwater use.
 We've installed low-flow toilets and showers, added rainwater collection to our roofs, moved to hydraulic to pneumatic valves, and more.